Ollama-Agent-Roll-Cage/oarc-rag/docs/Specification.md

 # Ultra-Fast, Lightweight RAG Engine: Detailed Specification & Implementation Plan

 This document outlines the design, architecture, and implementation plan for an ultra-fast, lightweight Retrieval-Augmented Generation (RAG) engine that is highly concurrent, dynamically self-refining, and coupled with real-time visualization.
 The system leverages advanced embedding generation, approximate nearest neighbor (ANN) search (via HNSW), recursive agent operations on a pandas-based data backend, and a multi-threaded FastAPI service for concurrent HTTP interactions.
+The entire system is enhanced with a cognitive system layer (CRAG) that provides self-regulation and memory optimization capabilities.

 ## Table of Contents